solo-io/gloo/docs/content/reference/cli/glooctl_gateway-api_convert.md

 # To generate gateway api by a single kubernetes yaml file but place all the output configurations in the same file.
   glooctl gateway-api convert --input-file gloo-yamls.yaml --output-dir ./_output --retain-input-folder-structure

-# To load a bunch of *.yaml or *.yml files in nested directories.
-You can also retain the same file structure which is helpful in CI/CD pipelines.
+# To load a bunch of '*.yaml' or '*.yml' files in nested directories.
+You can also use the '--retain-input-folder-structure' option to keep the original file structure, which can be helpful in CI/CD pipelines.
   glooctl gateway-api convert --input-dir ./gloo-configs --output-dir ./_output --retain-input-folder-structure

 # Configuration can also be pulled an translated directly from a running Gloo Gateway Instance (version 1.17+).